Saudi-Led coalition destroys drones launched by Yemen's Houthis towards Kingdom

 Saudi-Led coalition intercepted and destroyed drones launched by Iran-aligned Yemen's Houthis towards "civilian targets" in Saudi cities of Abha and Khamis Mushait, state news agency spa said early Friday, citing the coalition spokesman Colonel Turki al-Malki.

-The attack comes after Yemen's warring parties had welcomed a U.N. call for an immediate truce on Thursday to fight the coronavirus outbreak.
+In Yemen, Houthi air defences intercepted on Friday aircrafts affiliated with Saudi-led coalition forces over the Yemeni city of Marib and forced them to leave, the Houthi military spokesperson Yahya Saria said in a Tweet.
+The two attacks come after Yemen's warring parties had welcomed a U.N. call for an immediate truce on Thursday to fight the coronavirus outbreak.

+Yemen has been mired in conflict since the Houthis ousted the government from power in the capital, Sanaa, in late 2014.
+The group still controls most major urban centres despite years of war.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)